 The expected salary of a yacht chef can range from €4,500 to upwards of €9,000 per month, depending on the size of yacht , the experience of the individual and amount of supporting galley staff working aboard.
 A second/sous chef of a mid-size yacht (60m) might expect a median salary of around €3,650 per month.

 Yacht crew contracts

-Typically, crew contracts will be offered on a seasonal basis (3 to 6 months), a temporary basis (changeable periods), or a permanent basis of one year or more.
+Typically, yacht crew contracts will be offered on a seasonal basis (three to six months), a temporary basis (changeable periods), or a permanent basis of one year or more.
 Day work is also available – great for those seeking daily payment and on-board experience.

 The Maritime Labour Convention 2006 (MLC) sets out the interests of yacht crew welfare, providing minimum requirements for crew accommodation, welfare and employment.
 It demands that all crewmembers working aboard commercial charter yachts should be hired on the basis of a Seafarers Employment Agreement (SEA).

 A crew contract should set out, in more detail, the name and contact details of the yacht’s owning company or agency, plus a description of the vessel.
 It should also include details of: